Black male studies

-Black Male Studies (BMS), also known as Black Men's Studies, Black Masculinist Studies, African American Male Studies, and African American Men's Studies, is an area of study within the interdisciplinary field of Black studies that primarily focuses on the study of Black men and boys.
+Black male studies (BMS), also known as Black men's studies, Black masculinist studies, African-American male studies, and African-American men's studies, is an area of study within the interdisciplinary field of Black studies that primarily focuses on the study of Black men and boys.
 Its research focus includes the study of Black manhood and Black masculinity, and it draws from disciplines such as history, philosophy, and sociology.

 Overview

-Black Male Studies primarily focuses on the study of Black men and boys.
+Black male studies primarily focuses on the study of Black men and boys.
 Its research focus includes the study of Black manhood and Black masculinity, and it draws from disciplines such as history, philosophy, and sociology.
-Black Male Studies uses a Black male-centered paradigm designed to critique past and present gender studies publications on Black males as well as centers and contends with the problem of anti-Black misandry (“disdain for Black men and boys”).
-Past and present gender studies publications tend to carry assumptions of Black men and boys being criminals and assailants of Black women and white women.
-Consequently, past and present gender studies publications tend to contain paradigms, theories, and narratives that are grounded in anti-Black misandry, along with a theoretically constructed language of hypermasculinity, and tend to be ill-equipped at understanding Black males as victims.
+Black male studies uses a Black male-centered paradigm designed to critique past and present gender studies publications on Black males as well as centers and contends with the problem of anti-Black misandry (“disdain for Black men and boys”).

+Many BMS scholars characterize past and present gender studies publications with carrying assumptions of Black men and boys being criminals and assailants of Black women and white women.
+Consequently, past and present gender studies publications are claimed to contain paradigms, theories, and narratives that are grounded in anti-Black misandry, along with a theoretically constructed language of hypermasculinity, and tend to be ill-equipped at understanding Black males as victims.
 The past and present vulnerability of Black males, ranging from rape, to sexual abuse, to death, which tends to be overlooked and downplayed by rhetoric about hypermasculinity, underscores the need to develop new language, narratives, and theories for understanding Black males.

-The prescribed goal for Black Male Studies is to advance the study of Black males of all ages, beyond the scope of Black male stereotypes, and humanize the theoretical accounts of Black males; its prescribed research focus includes creativity, intellect, and the health of Black males of all ages as well the socialization of adult Black males as it relates to family, fatherhood, and positive relations with their children, and the social and psychological methods of coping used by Black males.
-Black Male Studies also seeks to liberate Black males from the gender teleology that has been set upon them.
-Additionally, Black Male Studies seeks to provide counternarratives to hegemonic narratives about Black males; these counternarratives include highlighting the victimization of Black males, which operates counter to hegemonic narratives that pathologically imagine and depict Black male as agents of their own racial discrimination and socioeconomic isolation.
-Furthermore, Black Male Studies seeks to correct these distorted narratives about Black males through empirical testing and theory development as well as uses the lived experiences and voices of Black males to counter these narratives about Black males.
+Black male studies aims to advance the study of Black males of all ages, beyond the scope of Black male stereotypes, and humanize the theoretical accounts of Black males.
+Its prescribed research focus includes creativity, intellect, and the health of Black males of all ages as well the socialization of adult Black males as it relates to family, fatherhood, and positive relations with their children, and the social and psychological methods of coping used by Black males.
+Black male studies also seeks to liberate Black males from the gender teleology that has been set upon them.
+Additionally, Black male studies seeks to provide counternarratives to hegemonic narratives about Black males; these counternarratives include highlighting the victimization of Black males, which operates counter to hegemonic narratives that pathologically imagine and depict Black male as agents of their own racial discrimination and socioeconomic isolation.
+Furthermore, Black male studies seeks to counter these narratives about Black males through empirical testing, theory development, and the lived experiences and voices of Black males.
+Black male studies seeks to have a re-evaluation of the body of work on the maleness, manhood, and masculinity of Black males and their role in relation to white patriarchy.